vin8921/practicing-git/git-basics.md

 10. if u want to check the branches = use git branch

-11. if u want to delete a branch = use git branch -d (existing branch name) = eg : git -d feature
+11. if u want to delete a branch = use git branch -d (existing branch name) = eg : git -d OR D feature

 12. if u want to rename a branch name = use git branch -M main = eg : main branch name is (master) => after using this master branch name will change into main branch name.